matteolecuit/III-ad/README.md

 ### Windows:

-&ensp;&ensp;Execute III-AD.exe in the III-AD-win32-x64 folder
+&ensp;&ensp;Execute III-AD.exe in the windows folder

 ### Linux:

-&ensp;&ensp;Execute III-AD in the III-AD-linux-x64 folder
+&ensp;&ensp;Execute III-AD in the linux folder